Skip to main content

 Active: true

-Allowed Operations: [block endorsement generic]
+Allowed Operations: [block attestation generic]

-Allowed Kinds: [delegation endorsement origination reveal transaction]
+Allowed Kinds: [delegation attestation origination reveal transaction]

 Public Key Hash: tz2ByDXtXn3Wj4k6DoJnyKHMA68xJvL1nBmV